qossmic/deptrac/docs/contributing.md

 You can use the provided Makefile to execute these steps locally.
 The `make` command is supported by most major operating systems, but you might need to install it first.
-The Makefile will use PHIVE to install the required tools like PHPUnit, Psalm or PHPStan.
-We do not provide these tools as dev-dependencies in composer.
-If you don't want to use PHIVE or the Makefile you will need to install them yourself.
+The Makefile will use Composer to install the required tools like PHPUnit, Psalm or PHPStan.
+If you don't want to use Composer or the Makefile you will need to install them yourself.

 ### Tests